chrisleatham/rating-site/README.md

 # rating-site

+This website is a website that allows you to rate what I think are the top movies in each genre.

 Did you receive help from any other sources (classmates, etc.)?
 If so, please list who.

   Yes, I received help from Alex Bell-Towne and Arvin as well Mike Freeman.